 Climate Change Adaptation

-Just a month after ratifying the Paris Agreement in September 2016, Sri Lanka published its National Adaptation Plan (NAP) detailing adaptation actions in eight key sectors including agriculture, health, water, irrigation, coastal and marine, biodiversity, tourism, urban development and human settlements.
-Migration, however, has not been adequately linked to climate change in the NAP which means that the lack of official efforts to track future impacts of climate change on mobility will leave the nexus between the two issues largely unknown, unless it is addressed through dialogue and action.
+Just a month after ratifying the Paris Agreement in September 2016, Sri Lanka published its National Adaptation Plan (NAP) detailing adaptation actions in eight key sectors.
+This included agriculture, health, water, irrigation, coastal and marine, biodiversity, tourism, urban development and human settlements.
+Migration, however, has not been adequately linked to climate change in the NAP, which means that the lack of official efforts to track future impacts of climate change on mobility will leave the nexus between the two issues largely unknown, unless it is addressed through dialogue and action.

-In the case of Sri Lanka, the lure of the nation’s garment industry in the capital city of Colombo and surrounding areas, as well as foreign employment in the Gulf States is thought to be the main pull factor for internal and external migration patterns in the country.
+Sri Lanka’s lure of the nation’s garment industry in the capital city of Colombo and surrounding areas, as well as foreign employment in the Gulf States, is thought to be the main pull factor for internal and external migration patterns in the country.
 There is, however, a lack of data or analysis on whether climate change is in fact exerting a “push” factor on these developments, as emerged during the multi-stakeholder national consultation on the Global Compact on Migration that took place in Sri Lanka in August 2017.

-Disaster management authorities do not currently include migration data in their analysis.
-Authorities record numbers of people temporarily displaced by rapid-onset events such as landslides, cyclones or floods, however they do not currently record the extent to which these numbers translate into permanent migration.
-Nor do they record the impact on migration of slow-onset events such as drought or changes in seasonal rainfall or temperature patterns, which can lead to steady yield decline and eventually drive people to give up on agriculture and move to urban areas.
+There are clear gaps in the inclusion of migration-related data or analytical studies in the disaster management portfolio in Sri Lanka.
+Authorities record numbers of people temporarily displaced by rapid-onset events such as landslides, cyclones or floods.
+However, they do not currently record the extent to which these numbers translate into permanent migration.
+Nor do they record the impact on migration of slow-onset events such as drought or changes in seasonal rainfall or temperature patterns, which can lead to steady yield decline, and eventually drive people to give up on agriculture and move to urban areas.
 This may then also have an impact on food security across the country.